rsdoiel/antenna/retro_computing.md

 In 1997 HyperWave became an independent company with Maurer as chairman and <a href="https://web.archive.org/web/19991013192358/http://www.iicm.edu/hw_mm/menu/commerce/10.html">offices in Germany and Austria</a>, later expanding to the US and UK.
 Gopher no longer had any large-scale relevance and the Web had clearly become dominant, causing Hyperwave to also gradually de-emphasize its own native client in lieu of uploading and managing content with more typical tools like WebDAV, <a href="https://web.archive.org/web/20010409200031/http://www.hyperwave.com/e/products/his.html">Windows Explorer and Microsoft Word</a>, and administering and accessing it with a regular web browser (offline operation was still supported), as depicted in this screenshot from the same year.
 Along the way the capital W got dropped, becoming merely Hyperwave.
 In all of these later incarnations, however, the bidirectional linkages and strict hierarchy remained intact as foundational features in some form, even though the massive Hyper Root concept contemplated by earlier versions ultimately fell by the wayside.
 <p>
 Hyperwave continues to be sold as <a href="https://www.hyperwave.com/media/hyperwave_datenblatt_en.pdf">a commercial product</a> today, with the company revived <a href="https://web.archive.org/web/20060326052619/http://www.hyperwave.com/e/news/pr117.html">after a 2005 reorganization</a>,<!-- https://my.realstorygroup.com/Blog/hyperwave-survives-2006 --> and the underlying technology of Hyper-G still seems to be a part of <a href="https://www.hyperwave.com/media/hyperwave_datenblatt_en.pdf">the most current release</a>.
-As proof, at the IICM &mdash; now after several name changes called <a href="https://www.tugraz.at/institute/hcc/home">Institute of Human-Centred Computing</a>, with professor Frank Kappe <a href="https://www.tugraz.at/institute/hcc/institute/people">its first deputy</a> &mdash; there's still <a href="https://www2.iicm.tugraz.at/">a HyperWave [sic] IS/7 server</a>.
+As proof, at the IICM &mdash; now after several name changes called the <a href="https://www.tugraz.at/institute/hcc/home">Institute of Human-Centred Computing</a>, with professor Frank Kappe <a href="https://www.tugraz.at/institute/hcc/institute/people">its first deputy</a> &mdash; there's still <a href="https://www2.iicm.tugraz.at/">a HyperWave [sic] IS/7 server</a>.
 It has a home collection just like ours with exactly one item, <a href="https://www2.iicm.tugraz.at/maurer">Herman Maurer's home page</a>, who as of this writing still remains on Hyperwave's advisory board.
 <p>
 Although later products have attempted to do similar sorts of large-scale document and resource management, Hyper-G pioneered the field by years, and even smaller such tools owe it a debt either directly or by independent convergent evolution.
 That makes it more than appropriate to appear in the Prior Art Department, especially since some of its more innovative solutions to hypermedia's intrinsic navigational issues have largely been forgotten &mdash; or badly reinvented.
 That said, unlike many such examples of prior art, it has managed to quietly evolve and survive to the present, even if by doing so it lost much of its unique nature and some of its wildest ideas.
 Of course, without those wild ideas, this article would have been a great deal less interesting.
 <p>